Prinzhorn/skrollr/README.md

 ### getScrollTop()

 Returns the current scroll offset in pixels.
 Normalizes different browser quirks and handles mobile scrolling.

+### getMaxScrollTop()

+Returns the number of pixels that can be scrolled down in total.
+If `forceHeight` is true, that's usually the largest keyframe.
+Otherwise it's the height of the document minus the viewport height.

 ### setScrollTop(top[, force = false])

 Sets the top offset using `window.scrollTo(0, top)` on dektop or updating the internal state in case of mobile scrolling.